pyscaffold/pyscaffold/docs/faq.rst

     The public Python API for embedding PyScaffold is composed by the main function :obj:`pyscaffold.api.create_project` in addition to :obj:`pyscaffold.api.NO_CONFIG`,
     :obj:`pyscaffold.log.DEFAULT_LOGGER`, :obj:`pyscaffold.log.logger` (partially,
-    see details bellow), and the constructors for the extension classes belonging to the :mod:`pyscaffold.extenstions` module (the other methods and functions are not considered part of the API).
+    see details below), and the constructors for the extension classes belonging to the :mod:`pyscaffold.extenstions` module (the other methods and functions are not considered part of the API).
 This API, as explicitly listed, follows `Semantic Versioning`_ and will not change in a backwards incompatible way